ampproject/amphtml/docs/building-a-bento-video-player.md

 return <VideoIframe {...props}>
 ```

-To enable component support for **AMP documents**, our video player element must extend from a base class `VideoBaseElement`.
-This enables [actions](https://amp.dev/documentation/guides-and-tutorials/learn/amp-actions-and-events/#amp-video-and-other-video-elements_1) and [analytics](https://github.com/ampproject/amphtml/blob/main/extensions/amp-analytics/amp-video-analytics.md), and allows us to define further behavior specific to the AMP layer, like parsing element attributes into Preact props.

-This guide covers how to implement video player components that are internally implemented using these Preact and AMP components.
+This guide covers how to implement video player components that are internally implemented using either of these Preact components.

 ## Getting Started